IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 Furthermore, the following requirements MUST be fulfilled:

 - Every JSON-LD document that is returned from a ONE Record API MUST include `@id` property
-- A JSON-LD document CAN include an `@context` that contains namespaces, vocabularies and more that facilitate the remainder of the data elements.
+- A JSON-LD document MAY include an `@context` that contains namespaces, vocabularies and more that facilitate the remainder of the data elements.
 In this context, there is a specification of two ontologies: the ONE Record cargo ontology (`cargo`) and the ONE Record API ontology (`api`).
 - A JSON-LD document MUST include an `@type` property that specifies the type of the data object, i.e. the ONE Record Logistics Object class (https://onerecord.iata.org/ns/cargo/3.0.0#Sensor in the previous example 1 and example 2).
 - A JSON-LD document MUST include an `@language` property in the `@context` property that specifies the language of the returned data object, if the language differs from the default language `en-US`.